 Choosing something with a marinara, and in this case with meat added, is the perpetual brilliant idea.
 It's as though when we suggest it, the whole room looks at us like we've just written the screenplay for the next Oscar winning film.
 You hear things like, "Oh my GOSH!
 That sounds good.
 What a GREAT idea!!!...And maybe that's because tomatoes are more than a fruit, they make us feel good.
 As John Thorne writes in a blog on Saveur, "Tomatoes were born to give pleasure."

-Tomatophogia, or the actual Craving for Tomatoes is based on some pretty scientific stuff.
+Tomatophogia, or the actual craving for tomatoes is based on some pretty scientific stuff.
 We know that lycopene is important for keeping us healthy with the benefits of tomato-noshing far exceeding any small reason NOT to eat them.
 Speaking of cravings, check out this amazing blog called Organic Daily Post.
 It is brimming with some of the best content, videos, and how-to out there on food, herbs, oils, and nutrition.
 It is here you can discover the 'right' way to start tomatoes from seeds.
 (A must try if you happily suffer from tomatophogia!)

 But let's get back to the post.
 And my recipe.
 And why you read my website: YUMMY FOOD!